jbs4bmx/Olympus/README.md

   - Armor of Athena
   - Atlas' Satchel

-169 new Magazine options offered by Jaeger
+~~169~~ 25 new Magazine options offered by Jaeger
   - 250rd mags for most firearms with OP buffs as well.
+  - Reduced to 25 mags as of v356.0.1 per popular demand.
 #

 ### To-Do?: